 The roads are really narrow and driving here is not for the faint-hearted.
 But what an experience!
 This is without any doubt one of the most scenic drives in Europe!

 TIP: While you can visit Calanques de Piana as a day trip from Ajaccio, it’s better to stay nearby and avoid driving up and down the narrow roads.
-Corsica is not the best place to explore from one location, but makes for an excellent road trip destination.
+Corsica is not the best place to explore from one location, but makes for an excellent road trip destination (see road tripping in Corsica for a bit more info).

 9. The Garden Route, South Africa